Miss Europe 1934

 Miss Europe 1934 was the seventh annual Miss Europe and the sixth edition under French journalist Maurice de Waleffe.
-New delegates from the Atlantic, Finland, and Siberia and withdraws from Scotland, Turkey, Yugoslavia.
+New delegates came from the Atlantic, Finland, and Siberia and withdraws from Scotland, Turkey, Yugoslavia.

-Before the contest, the representatives from Germany, Russia & Siberia were denounced by the ambassadors of the Soviet Union and the German Reich to the UK as not being true woman of those countries.
+Before the contest, the representatives from Germany, Russia & Siberia were denounced by the ambassadors of the Soviet Union and the German Reich to the UK as not being true women of those countries.